ptomato/talks/las2021/README.md

 ```

 <!--
-  Here's an example of what each option looks like.
+  Here's an example of what each option looks like: XML file versus building in code.
 -->

 ---